qr-contest/qr-contest.github.io/docs/contests/config_opts.md

 <img class="image-border" alt="response chart style" src="../../../assets/images/response_chartstyle.png">
 </p>

-<span class="form-label">Select chart style</span> - After the user scans an answer, they are redirected to a page that will show them a "Thank You" page, a pie chart or a gradient chart.
+<span class="form-label">Select chart style</span> - After the user scans an answer, they are redirected to a page that will show them a "Thank You" page, horizontal bar chart, vertical bar chart, pie chart, or a gradient chart.
 The "Thank You" page will not display any results.
 Both of the other chart types will display the results of prior votes and the current user's vote.
 You may pick which type of page is displayed here (pie or gradient).
 Also, you may skip the results page by specifying a Link Url and Automatic Redirect under the Optional Answer Link when you edit each Answer under the [Edit Answer](./qa_accordion.html#edit-answer) screen.